Cosmological Time Crystals From Einstein-Cubic Gravities: Conclusions and discussions

 We focused on a class of Riemann cubics and found that for matter satisfying NEC, the time crystal mechanism could generate bounces.
 The sudden change of the sign of $\dot a$ at the bounce is the effect of tunneling from one vacuum to the other while keeping $\dot a^2$ continuous.
 Our analysis shows that this is a robust mechanism for bounce universes; it always occurs for positive energy density.
 Cyclic universes can also be constructed since shrinking $a(t)$ from its maximum is consistent with NEC.
 We also considered massive gravity and constructed time crystals with two sudden reversing points.

-Although we have restricted the Riemann cubics such that they do not generate linear ghosts in maximally-symmetric spacetimes, they likely create ghosts in our cosmological crystals.
-The ghost-free Gauss-Bonnet combination that can also generate time crystals in $D\ge 5$ is unfortunately a total derivative in four dimensions.
-This suggests that ghost-free time crystals as cosmological models have to involve non-minimally coupled matter.
-Our work provides a guidance for such constructions.
+Although we have restricted the Riemann cubics such that they do not generate linear ghosts in maximally-symmetric spacetimes, it is import to verify whether they may generate ghosts in our cosmological crystals.
+The general perturbation $g_{\mu\nu}= \bar{g}_{\mu\nu} +h_{\mu\nu}$ for high-order gravities can be enormously complicated.
+We consider here the scalar perturbations ${h_\mu}^{\nu}$, which in Newtonian gauge is given by \be {h_\mu}^{\nu} = \textup{diag} (-2 \Psi, 2 \Phi, 2 \Phi, 2 \Phi) \,. \ee The gravitational part of the linear equations of motion in the FLRW metric is given by